jordantoaster/ml-wow/ml-end-2-end/tools/tools-mapped-to-mlops-concepts.md

 ### Preferred Options
 - Docker for local development using a Python image, supported by a requirements.txt file.
+    - This allows the use of local IDE for ease of debugging and offers greater development agility.

 ### Alternative Options
 - Virtual environments.
-- Anaconda
+- Anaconda.

 ## #2 Project Scaffolding

 ### Preferred Options
 - Kedro, in its recommended usage pattern.
-    - Example: Product auto matching project.
+    - Example: ML Mumford Member auto matching project.

 ### Alternative Options
 - Custom project structures.